Damage to company property can result in unwanted costs, lost time and reduced working capacity.

 Is causing damage to company property a disciplinary issue?

-Before any disciplinary action should be taken by the employer, there should be an investigation in line with company disciplinary procedures.
-If after conclusion of the investigation process, the decision is that the employee has committed gross misconduct, this may result in dismissal without notice or payment instead of notice.
+Before any disciplinary action should be taken by the employer, there should be an investigation in line with the organisation’s disciplinary procedure.
+If after conclusion of the investigation process, the decision is that the employee has committed misconduct in damaging company property, this may result in disciplinary action.
+Where gross misconduct has been established, this can result in dismissal without notice or payment instead of notice.

 Damage to company cars

 A specific company car policy is recommended, stating how employees are responsible for the vehicle.
 Clauses may include:

 - Employees obtaining authorisation and approval from (insert name) to drive (list vehicle(s), type, colour, and registration number).